 When using the name/value pairs in the URL message format, an array notation is required for multiple filter values, as shown in the following example (line breaks added for readability):

-Refining a Search with Aspect and Domain Filters
+Refining a Search with Aspect Filters

 Aspects are item characteristics, such as brand, product type, size, which are shared by certain types of items.
 For example, for Shoes, aspects include Style, Color, and Shoe Size.
 For Digital Cameras, aspects include Product Type, Brand, Megapixels, and Optical Zoom.
 These aspect values come from listing properties, such as item specifics, titles, and subtitles.
 This aspect information can be used to create filters to refine your search results.